paddison/cloud-project/readme.md

 #### ChunkWriter

 Does all the actual writing.
 It holds information about the WavSpec, a Writer, which will write to a file, and a buffer which holds the data chunk temporarily.
-When initializing, it should add the main information of the header into a temporary buffer (e.g. a &[u8; 44] array).
+Upon initializing, it should add the main information of the header into a temporary buffer (e.g. a `[u8; 44]` array).
 After writing all the information of the header, the temporary buffer should be written into the buffer of the writer.
-Upon finishing the writing of all the data, it should update the size fields of the header in the its buffer, and then write its whole buffer into the file.
+After finishing the writing of all the data, it should update the size fields of the header in the its buffer, and then write its whole buffer into the file.
 This might be implemented through the `Drop` trait, which is a function that gets called when a value goes out of scope.

 The ChunkWriter does not know which data it writes into the data chunk, meaning it will have no information on the actual sine wave it will write.